 Everybody loves pigs in blankets.
-They usually come in a bag from the freezer section in the supermarket and you just heat them in the oven.
-It’s super easy and convenient and those are fine, but if you want to take pigs in blankets to the next level you should try my recipe for sourdough pigs in blankets.
+They usually come in a bag from the freezer section in the supermarket, and you just heat them in the oven.
+It’s super easy and convenient, and those are fine, but if you want to take pigs in blankets to the next level you should try my sourdough pigs in blankets recipe.
 They are the bomb.

 Pigs in blankets exist all over the world.
-They are not a particular American or even Danish thing, although they probably originated in the United States.
+They are not particularly American or Danish, although they probably originated in the United States.

 Some of the more funny names that exist are: